Install and run Argo Workflows on CENTRAL Magnum Kubernetes

 • manage situations where certain steps of the workflow fail,

-• run jobs in parallel to crunch numbers for data processing or machine learning tasks,
+• run jobs in parallel for data processing or machine learning,

 • run CI/CD pipelines,